GDP-Master/Theory-MDA-Framework/docs/instructions.md

   - What players experience
 * Practice with "classic Tic-Tic-Toe" in class.

-## Instructions
+## Applying MDA To Tic-Tac-Toe

-Use the [template][] to create an MDA chart showing how you modified your new version of Tic-Tac-Toe.
+Use the [template][] to create an MDA chart for the classic version of Tic-Tac-Toe.

 * Use the first row of the chart to define *mechanics, dynamics,* and *aesthetics* in your own words.
-Add examples from games (both physical and electronic) that you know.
-* Then fill out the MDA columns for "classic" Tic-Tac-Toe.
+* Then fill out the second row describing the *mechanics, dynamics,* and *aesthetics* of "classic" Tic-Tac-Toe.
 * Next make an "MDA based" proposal for fixing Tic-Tac-Toe, work from right to left:
   - What do you want to fix about the *aesthetics* of Tic-Tac-Toe (and what do you want to preserve)?
   - How will the *dynamics* of the game need to change to support the aesthetics that you want?
   - Ideas for *mechanics* that (you hope) will accomplish your goals.
 * Format additions in **bold**.
 * Format deletions as <del>strike outs</del> (**Alt-Shift-5** or **Format > Text > Strikethrough**) through the elements that you are eliminating.

-Submit the document as usual.

-## Resources

-* [Presentation Slides][slides]
-* The original [MDA: A Formal Approach to Game Design and Game Research]({{site.data.assignment.mda-paper}}) paper from 2004.

-## Notes

 <!-- Don't edit links here, change them in _data/assignment.yml instead, -->